alicata/pc3/readme.md

 ## Upcoming Features
 * observation volumes to track event in regions of intereset
 * neural decoding for structure analysis / debugging
+* stream fusion or/and compression
+* improved probe installation on remote devices

 ## Setup
 Run installation script,